MonBjo/triggerzones-ui/README.md

 Input:

 - `message`, the message, works for plain text, tables and whatever just remember to add the HTML for it.
-- `button`, an array of button/s data in a Map of 3 sets:
+- `button`, an array of button/s data in an object:
     - `color`, color of the button, choose between "Green", "Red", "Blue"
     - `text`, the text that the button will display.
     - `function`, what will happend when the button is clicked.